 Middle East geopolitics has nonetheless improved, not least as the result of Mohammed Bin Salman power play in Saudi Arabia, and its push for a change that will help the kingdom’s transition to a post-oil future.
 However, this comes at the price of heightened tensions with Iran.

-Market sentiment may find stronger anchorage in macro fundamentals
+Market sentiment may find stronger

 Assuming OPEC compliance remains minimal, the crude and refined products markets should be broadly balanced in 2018.